Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Pro Tip: Dig deep to find ways your volunteering shows job skills.
 Teachers need compassion, patience, and adaptability.
 Driving for Meals on Wheels delivers that.

-Need to start from scratch and make a resume with all the right bits?
+Need to start from scratch and make a habitat for humanity resume with all the right bits?
 See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)

 Add volunteer work experience to your resume so it stands out like Captain America's shield.
 Just follow these important tips: